-Bulgarian international Martin Atanasov will officially continue his career with the Indonesian championJakarta Bhayangkara Presisi, after leaving Italian Vero Volley Monza, volleyweek.bg learned.
+Bulgarian international Martin Atanasov will officially continue his career with the Indonesian championsJakarta Bhayangkara Presisi, after leaving Italian Vero Volley Monza, volleyweek.bg learned.

 The outside hitter has already taken the next step in his new challenge, departing for the Far East today.
 He is expected to join his new team, Jakarta Bhayangkara Presisi, which has already secured a spot in the Final Four of the Indonesian Proliga.
 The tournament will take place between April 2 and 5 in Surabaya.
 The champions will face strong competition from Jakarta LavAni, Surabaya Samator, and Jakarta Garuda Jaya in the battle for the title.
 Martin Atanasov is expected to join the team precisely during the decisive phase of the championship, which further strengthens the champions' ambitions to defend their title.

-Atanasov leaves behind a solid period in Italy's SuperLega, where he was part of the Monza squad.
+Atanasov leaves behind a solid period in the Italian SuperLega, where he was part of the Monza squad.
 In the team, he formed a Bulgarian tandem with Zhasmin Velichkov, with both of them being among the important figures in the team's rotation.

-During the season, the outside hitter played 26 matches and scored 228 points, establishing himself as a reliable attacking option and a stable element in reception and defense.
+During the season, the outside hitter recorded 25 matches and scored 226 points in the championship and playoffs, ranking 30th among scorers in the Italian SuperLega with an average of 3.10 points per set and 73 break points.
 Atanasov's departure comes just before Monza's "Bulgarian" derby against Padova in the playoffs for fifth place.

-Jakarta Bhayangkara Presisi is one of the leading clubs in Asia and the current champion of Indonesia, with the project supported by the national police, possessing significant resources and ambitions.
+Jakarta Bhayangkara Presisi is one of the leading clubs in Asia and the current champion of Indonesia, with the project being supported by the national police and possessing significant resources and ambitions.

-The club has a significant international profile, with names such as having played for them over the years:
+The club has a significant international track record, with names like:

 Earvin Ngapeth